ksl20200108/IncentiveChain/README.md

 ### Build Docker Images

-> *Please change the start.sh file before building each image.*
+> *This part is only for the author's reference.
+Users can ignore it.*

 ```
 docker build -t test1 .